 About the Award

-Nominations are open for the 2020 Distinguished Graduate & Postdoctoral Mentorship Award.
-These awards are offered to recognize the vital role mentoring plays in the academic and professional development of graduate students and postdoctoral scholars at the University of California, Davis.
+Nominations are open for the 2023 Distinguished Graduate & Postdoctoral Mentorship Award.
+These awards are offered to faculty to recognize the vital role mentoring plays in the academic and professional development of graduate students and postdoctoral scholars at the University of California, Davis.
 A certificate and a $1,000 education enrichment fund will be conferred to each awardee.
-The nomination deadline for the 2021 Graduate and Postdoctoral Mentorship Award is March 7, 2021
+The nomination deadline for the 2023 Graduate and Postdoctoral Mentorship Award is March 14, 2023

 - Award Eligibility